CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5/Create Windows Protection Group, Install LRA and Start Replication.md

 **NOTE**: LRA stands for Local Replication Agent which is the kernel level driver that CenturyLink provides to replicate Windows Production Servers.
 There are two methods by which LRA can be installed and initial replication can be started.
 User must select one of the two methods stated below.

-1. Automatic/Ansible LRA installation and Automatically Start Initial Replication
+Method 1.
+Automatic/Ansible LRA installation and Automatically Start Initial Replication
 OR
-2. Manual LRA Installation and Manually Start Initial Replication
+Method 2.
+Manual LRA Installation and Manually Start Initial Replication

 ### METHOD 1
 #### Automatic/Ansible LRA installation and Automatically Start Initial Replication